LeProff/OfficeGeneratorJava/README.md

 key details of the floor definitions.

 The following parameters can be defined and configured:
-* peoplePerOffice: - takes an integer value which defines how many people sit in a given 8x10 cubicle area (hint: use 1)
+* peoplePerOffice: Takes an integer value which defines how many people sit in a given 8x10 cubicle area (hint: use 1)
 * overflowMin: - No idea
-* meetingRoomsPerFloor: - defines how many conference/meeting rooms will be added to a each floor (note that this is a maximum number, so it is possible that any number from 0 to the maximum defined here will be added) (hint: use 2)
+* meetingRoomsPerFloor: Defines how many conference/meeting rooms will be added to a each floor (note that this is a maximum number, so it is possible that any number from 0 to the maximum defined here will be added) (hint: use 2)
-* executiveOfficesClustered: - this boolean value changes the behaviour of the room allocation; when True it will cluster executive offices on one floor, but when False will place executives adjacent their respective departments
+* executiveOfficesClustered: This boolean value changes the behaviour of the room allocation; when True it will cluster executive offices on one floor, but when False will place executives adjacent their respective departments
 * are there more?
 * I don't know